Skip to content

 Purple Milkweed with Purple Flowers — Asclepias purpurascens L. observed in United States of America by Jim Bowhay (licensed under CC0 1.0)

-Showy Milkweed (Asclepias speciosa): This Michigan milkweed is adventive to one county (Mackinac County) in the upper peninsula (Kartesz 2015).
+Showy Milkweed (Asclepias speciosa): Showy milkweed is adventive to one county (Mackinac County) in the upper peninsula of Michigan (Kartesz 2015).
 Showy milkweed grows in open areas such as roadsides, fields, and woodlands that are mesic to dry.
 It has flowers that are purple to pink in color and bloom from April to June.
-This plant is hardy in zones 3-9.
-Seeds for showy milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.

 Pinkish flowers of showy milkweed (Asclepias speciosa).